 I welcome Anupam to Eloquent Articulation to share his valuable tips and insights for writers, editors and readers.
-I am glad you decided to join me here.
+I am glad you joined me here.

 Q1.
 What pulled you into the field of editing, Anupam?